-Where the MX record tells the world which hosts receive a domain’s email, the Sender Policy Framework (SPF) tells the world which hosts may transmit mail for a domain.
-SPF declares the hostnames and networks of MTAs, not clients or mail submission agents.
-SPF is distributed via DNS TXT records.
+Where the MX record tells the world which hosts receive a domain’s email, the Sender Policy Framework (SPF) tells the world which hosts are authorized to transmit mail for a domain.
+SPF declares the hostnames and networks of outbound MTAs, not clients or mail submission agents.
+Modern SPF is distributed via DNS TXT records.

 SPF syntax lets you declare who can send mail.
 You can make rules like “only these addresses,” “any of the MTAs for this other domain,” or even “this domain does not send mail.”
 For example, the SPF record for my domain mwl.io contains a few IP addresses and a hostname.

 When a MTA receives a connection claiming to have mail from a particular domain, the MTA checks the SPF against the incoming machine’s IP address.
 If they don’t match, the connection is dubious and probably should be rejected.
 If someone sends email from mwl.io to a Gmail user, Gmail’s server checks the SPF record for mwl.io.
 If the forger’s IP address is not in my domain’s SPF record, Gmail drops the connection and records that the forger’s IP is untrustworthy.